Abwoi religion: Practices

 In the ancient practice, women were barred from entering into the shrine or to dance during ceremonies organized by the Abwoi.
-It was an all-men affair i.e. only men were allowed and all adult males in each village belonged to the local Abwoi lodge after their initiation.
+It was an all-men affair i.e. only men were allowed and all adult men in each village belonged to the local Abwoi lodge after their initiation.

 In the Atyap ("Mabatado") area, the Abwoi had a number of festivities, but the Ayet festival or Atyap Traditional New Year festival was the grandest.
 During the Ayet period, no man or woman was expected to spank a child.
 Any offender was made to pay a fine of two goats.
 Deaths, weddings and pounding at night were also viewed as bad omen during this period and women who pound at night were accused of pounding on their children's heads by the Abwoi, and were fined.

 During a communal annual ceremonial gathering, which usually lasted for a week, a whole community brings offerings of a̠kan or dikan in Jju (beer), cwan (beniseed), zón or bvon in Jju (goats), nywán (fowls), and a̠ka̠ti (a semi-liquid delicacy made of coarse crushed corn grain particles and vegetables) to the Tutu A̠bwoi (Gworok: Tu A̠bvwoi; Jju: A̠buje A̠bvwoi; English: Abwoi shrine).
 The shrine was large enough to accommodate 40 people at once.
 It was traditionally made circular in contrast to the normal houses which were oval shaped.
 The shrine housed the paraphernalia of the Abwoi.

 The Agwam Abwoi (chief priest) afterwards sips some of the beer from the a̠sum (small pot) and asks for a good agricultural year or season from the ancestors.
-Older initiated men usually went into the shrine, while the younger males and women stayed beneath a shade such as a large tree, while the ceremony commence.
+Older initiated men usually went into the shrine, while the younger boys and women stayed beneath a shade such as a large tree, while the ceremony commence.
 As at when dancing begins, the loud resonating voices of the Abwoi is heard from the concealed roof of the shrine disguised by the use of a two-ended large gourd, covered with spider's egg capsule.